pamelafox/python-project-template/README.md

 This is a template repository for any Python project that comes with the following dev tools:

+* `ruff`: identifies many errors and style issues (`flake8`, `isort`, `pyupgrade`)
 * `black`: auto-formats code
-* `isort`: sorts the imports
-* `ruff`: looks for common errors
-* `pyupgrade`: upgrades Python syntax

-All of those checks are run as pre-commit hooks using the `pre-commit` library.
+Those checks are run as pre-commit hooks using the `pre-commit` library.

 It includes `pytest` for testing plus the `pytest-cov` plugin to measure coverage.

 The checks and tests are all run using Github actions on every pull request and merge to main.

 This repository is setup for Python 3.10.
-To customize that, change the `VARIANT` argument in `.devcontainer/devcontainer.json`, and change the flag passed into `pyupgrade` in `.precommit-config.yaml` and `.github/workflows/python.yaml`.
+To customize that, change the `VARIANT` argument in `.devcontainer/devcontainer.json`, change the config options in `.precommit-config.yaml` and change the version number in `.github/workflows/python.yaml`.

 ## Development instructions